cambragol/Fallout-Sonora/_pages/download.md

 2. Unzip the .zip file to the location of your choice.
 This is the 'Install' folder.
 5. Click fallout-sonora-x64.exe to play.

-**_Note_** - Other OSs executives can be found in the respective fallout_sonora.xxx.zip file.
-Other OSs (Linux, Android etc) are not tested, and unsupported, and may not work.
+**_Note_** - Windows and other OSs executives can be found in the respective fallout_sonora.xxx.zip file.
+Windows and other OSs (Linux, Android etc) are not tested, and unsupported, and may not work.
 **_Language_** - Language can be set in fallout2.cfg: english, spanish, or russian

 <br>